berkes/berkes.github.com/_posts/2011-02-03-why-i-chose-to-disclose-a-security-issue-and-not-report-it-to-drupal-securty-team.md

   team.
 created: 1296748306
 tags:
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
-- Drupal Blog
+- drupal blog
 lang: en
 ---
 Okay.
 So I did not play nice.
 In fact, I probably brought quite some sites *out there* in trouble, by disclosing a Drupal [security issue on Twitter](http://twitter.com/#!/berkes/status/32125321654312960), without mentioning it to the security Team.